Skip to main content

 Confirm installation

 GitHub redirects you back to Whim.
-The app is now linked to your account.
+Done.

 3. Create a workspace